Our previous postgraduate students on their experiences at Birmingham.

 The reason that Birmingham stood out among the universities I had to choose from for my post-grad studies were one, the friendliness and responsiveness of the students and staff to my questions- it was really amazing and indicative of their passion- and two, the fact that in ACS I can pursue my two main interests, US foreign policy and film, together, and not have to change corridors.
 It’s a great place for those reasons and more.’

 Michael Burns, PhD

-The American and Canadian department is very supportive of ideas and aspirations.
+American and Canadian Studies is very supportive of ideas and aspirations.
 My research into the Clinton White House has been encouraged from day one and I could not ask for better assistance in my Doctoral progress .
 It is also a great place to accept the mantle of responsibility.
 Opportunities are presented to engage in the running of numerous projects.
-The community of students is a central concept here and it shows in all aspects of the department.’
+The community of students is a central concept here and it shows in all aspects of ACS.’